HEssaidi/1st-steps-ngTesting/README.md

 #### beforeEach
 is executed before each unit test; It will only be executed before each it() call. we have other test cases like afterEach/beforeAll/afterAll !
+...

+#### AAA pattern
+AAA is a common standard for writing unit test cases like same as JAVA.
+Arrange: It means arrange everything to setup unit test cases, like creating objects, initializing/mocking data...
+Act: means execute necessary functionality/method that needs to be tested.
+Assert: Check the expected result, easy peasy !!!!!!